OVERVIEW

 THE SOLUTION

-Sonnit wasn’t just built to take notes; it was built to help people move forward.
-Every decision from transcript formatting to how action items were extracted was focused on one goal:
+Sonnit was not just built to take notes.
+It was built to help people move forward.
+Every decision from transcript formatting to how action items were extracted was focused on one goal: turn meetings into momentum.
+Whether users recorded live, uploaded a file, or connected a platform, Sonnit quietly handled the chaos and gave them back clarity.

 core features